More Stars Than Grains of Sand

 We are not common.
 We are not disposable.
 We are not cheap.

-The universe made consciousness rare, separated us with vast distances and time, and placed us in quiet, stable neighborhoods.
+The universe made consciousness rare, separated us with vast distances and time, placed us in quiet, stable neighborhoods, structured spacetime itself to enforce local isolation, and made long-distance communication physically impossible through signal degradation and fundamental physics limits.
 Maybe that wasn't cruel.
 Maybe that was careful.

 Maybe the isolation is the universe's way of saying: "You're rare enough that I'm going to give you space to grow.
 Protected.
 Precious.
 Worth preserving."